I hope this Itaewon Class Review will make you think as much as the controversial Korean Drama did.

 Years after, when IC Co. was already a huge empire, Saeroyi might have already learned the tricks in the trade.
 It will be possible that Saeroyi or perhaps one of his co-directors will forget where they are from or leave behind empathy.
 It will only be a matter of time.

 However, I remember one of IC Co.’s leading investors, the old rich woman, Soon-Rye.
 Soon-Rye might have committed her crimes, but she was still in the lookout for idealists or someone who can change the world, like Saeroyi.
 Her character made me realize that in reality, there are many instances where the good has won against evil.
 We just forget about it.

 If we think that evil is king right now, then we have been looking in the wrong places.
 What goes around, comes around.
 Those malevolent people or politicians, I believe, will just fall to their knees.

-But still, it is a KDrama Disguised as an Arthouse Film
+But still, it is an Arthouse K-Drama

 Itaewon Class is a Korean drama.
 It reiterates why dramas are made in Utopia, or why superhero movies are distractions, or perhaps an escape from reality.
 In movies or tv shows, we can be superheroes defending the world from villains.
 In Itaewon Class, we are rooting for Saeroyi, despising Soo-ah for not supporting the love of her life.
 But in reality, like Mr. Kim (Jang Dae Hee’s assistant), we are mere “salarymen,” trying to feed ourselves.